sandreza/JaxDiffusion/README.md

 ## Setup Instructions

-Follow the instructions below to set up the repository:
+First change into the `JaxDiffusion` directory and follow the instructions below to set up the repository:

 1. Install `uv`:
     ```sh